2/13/2025

 Kevin Vasily

 Thank you, Josh.
 Good afternoon, everyone.
 By now, everyone should have access to our fiscal second quarter 2025 earnings press release, which was issued earlier today at approximately 4 or 5 p.m.
 Eastern time.
 The release is available in the investor relations section of our website at meetipower.com.
 This call will also be available for webcast replay on our website.
 Following our prepared remarks, we'll open the call for questions.
-Before I introduce Lawrence, I'd like to remind listeners that certain comments made on this conference call and webcast are considered forward-looking statements under the Private Securities Litigation Reform Act of 1995.
+Before I introduce Lawrence, I'd like to remind listeners that certain comments Made on this conference call and webcast are considered forward-looking statements under the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements are neither historical facts nor assurances of future performance.
 Instead, they are based only on our current beliefs, expectations, and assumptions regarding the future of our business, future plans, strategies, projections, anticipated events and trends, the state of the economy, and other future conditions.
-Because forward-looking statements relate to the future, they are subject to inherent uncertainties, risks, changes, and circumstances that are difficult to predict, and many of which are outside of our control.
+Because forward-looking statements relate to the future, they're subject to inherent uncertainties, risks, changes, and circumstances that are difficult to predict, and many of which are outside of our control.
 Our actual results and financial condition may differ materially from those indicated in these forward-looking statements.
-These forward-looking statements are also subject to other risks and uncertainties that are described from time to time in the company's filings with the SEC, including our annual report on Form 10-K, which was filed with the SEC on September 20, 2024.
-Do not place undue reliance on any of the forward-looking statements which are being made only as of the date of this call.
+These forward-looking statements are also subject to other risks and uncertainties that are described from time to time in the company's filings with the SEC, including our annual report on Form 10-K, which was filed with the SEC on September 20th, 2024.
+We do not place undue reliance on any of the forward-looking statements, which are being made only as of the date of this call.
 Except as required by law, the company undertakes no obligation to revise or publicly release the results of any revision to any forward-looking statements.
-Our presentation today also includes certain non-GAP financial measures, including adjusted net income, EPS, and supplemental measures of performance of our business.
-All non-GAP measures have been reconciled to the most directly comparable GAP measures in accordance with SEC rules.
-You'll find reconciliation tables and other important information in the earnings press release and Form 8-K we furnished to the SEC this afternoon.
+Our presentation today also includes certain non-GAAP financial measures, including adjusted net income, EPS, as supplemental measures of performance of our business.
+All non-GAAP measures have been reconciled to the most directly comparable GAAP measures in accordance with SEC rules.
+You'll find reconciliation tables and other important information in the earnings press release and Form 8K we furnished to the SEC this afternoon.
 With that, I would now like to turn the call over to iPower's Chairman and CEO, Lawrence Tan.
 Lawrence?

 speaker